derek-knox/Coding-For-Designers/Coding and Concept/Anatomy of a Source Code File.md

 ```

 Each class definition is denoted by a preceding `.` so our `black-background` class becomes `.black-background` within our `.css` file.
 Then, similar to the JavaScript scope concept we visited earlier, the property-value pairs are defined between the `{` and `}` values.
 The `{` and `}` define the scope, the space, where one or more property-value pairs represent a particular class.

+Each property-value pair consists of a property name, which uses the same rules for class naming as mentioned above, followed by a `:` and the actual value within `'` and `'`.
+With this class and its valid property-value pairs defined, and element that has a `class` of `black-background` will get the styles applied.
+Pretty cool.